 Zoe Engeman, 3 July, 2024

-What initially inspired you to pursue careers in architecture and design with a focus on sports venues?
+What initially inspired you to pursue a career in architecture and design with a focus on sports venues?

 Sustainability is a crucial aspect of modern architecture.
-Can you share how you integrate sustainable design principles into your work?
+How do you integrate sustainable design principles into your work?

-Alex: Sustainability is a term that is thrown around loosely to cover a wider range of topics.
+Sustainability is a term that is thrown around loosely to cover a wider range of topics.
 Personally, I believe that efficient, performance-based design will reduce our embodied energy consumption during construction and limit the operational energy needs.
-Architecture needs a rigor of performance-based thinking and analysis to provide the most efficient and optimal built form outcome our clients and planet deserve.
+Architecture needs a rigor of performance-based thinking and analysis to provide the most efficient and optimal built-form outcome our clients and planet deserve.

 Can you share some innovative design elements you've implemented in sports venues and how they improve the overall experience?